elastic/apm-server/testing/apmsoak/README.md

-# Run soak test workers
+# Run soak test worker

 **NOTE: This is unlikely to be useful for non-Elastic employees**